zuestmedia/zmplugin/readme.txt

 Access to a selection of pre-built block patterns that can be easily inserted in the WordPress Gutenberg editor.

 = Block Templates <sup>*</sup> =
-ZMT themes use block templates to display content statically or dynamically.
+ZuestMedia WordPress Themes use block templates to display content statically or dynamically.
 All block templates can be edited using the WordPress Gutenberg editor.

 = Customizer settings <sup>*</sup> =
-When using a WordPress theme based on the ZM theme framework, additional customizer settings are displayed.
+When using a ZuestMedia WordPress Theme, additional customizer settings are displayed.

 = Design Explorer <sup>*</sup> =
 The design explorer offers the possibility to import directly premade starter designs.